SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 USER GUIDES/maintenance-guides/shipping-location/link-shipping-location-to-existing-shipping-account.md

 > 📘 *Note*
 >
 > *If you have selected Royal Mail as your carrier option, then an additional**CARRIER DETAILS** block is displayed.
-To learn more on how to fill this block, refer to the [Add Royal Mail shipping account](https://docs.intersoftsapient.net/docs/shipping-account-requirements#/) section.*
+To learn more on how to fill this block, refer to the <Anchor label="Add Royal Mail shipping account" target="_blank" href="https://docs.intersoftsapient.net/docs/shipping-account-requirements#/">Add Royal Mail shipping account</Anchor> section.*

 4. After entering all the relevant information, select ![](https://files.readme.io/7f3338ad6d04eed0cfe60a5831902bd726f21988472aa810308695f020fe5b89-Link_shipping_account_button.png).